confluentinc/cp-docker-images/docs/tutorials/clustered-deployment.rst

        -e ZOOKEEPER_SERVERS="localhost:22888:23888;localhost:32888:33888;localhost:42888:43888" \
        confluentinc/cp-zookeeper:3.2.1

-  Before moving on, we'll check the logs to see the broker has booted up successfully by running the following command:
+  Before moving on, we'll check the logs to see that Zookeeper has booted up successfully by running the following command:

   .. sourcecode:: bash